-At AdvoCard, our highly valued team of Volunteer Advocacy Workers deliver a vital advocacy service to mental health service users in Edinburgh.
+At AdvoCard, our highly valued team of Volunteer Advocacy Workers deliver a vital advocacy service to mental health service users and those with problematic substance use issues in Edinburgh.
 Our volunteers come with a wide range of backgrounds, skills and experience.
-What they all share is a commitment to advocacy and a belief that mental health service users should have their voices heard and their rights respected.
+What they all share is a commitment to advocacy and a belief that our advocacy partners should have their voices heard and their rights respected.
 Advocacy is becoming more widely accepted, but there are still many, many people out there that we would like to reach.
 Volunteers are crucial to us.
 We wouldn’t be able to carry on offering the support to our service users without them.

 We want to give you a flavour of what it’s like to be part of a service that really makes a difference.
 Here, a couple of the many people involved with us give their views on advocacy in AdvoCard.